mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 battle is over unless repaired properly using the rules on page 143.

 Sensor Lock
-A ship’s sensors operator may make an Education-based Sensors check to establish a lock on an enemy vessel.
+A ship's sensors operator may make an Education-based Sensors check to establish a lock on an enemy vessel.
 Attacks made against a vessel that has been locked onto gain a +1 DM.
 When using missiles the initial Gunner check gets this bonus – the individual missile to hit rolls do not benefi t directly.
 Smart missiles are unaffected.

 Electronic Warfare
-A ship’s sensors operator may attempt to jam radio communications and sensor locks by making an opposed Intelligence-based Sensors check against the sensors operator of the opposing vessel.
+A ship's sensors operator may attempt to jam radio communications and sensor locks by making an opposed Intelligence-based Sensors check against the sensors operator of the opposing vessel.
 Electronic warfare can be used to break sensor locks.